CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

     1='Explain what databases are'
     2='Explain the difference between a row and column' 3='Be familiar with Google Sheets'
-    4='Be able to use SQL syntax to retrieve information from a database'
+    4='Use SQL syntax to retrieve information from a database'

 [build]
   render = 'never'